Learn from professors and practitioners who integrate the broad range of human experience

 traditions in 20th century psychology often lost in the shuffle of current day clinical

 and research-oriented programs.
-Offering an array of courses in personality theory,
+The program offers an array of courses in personality

 The distinguishing character of the program lies in its existential-phenomenological

 and historical orientation drawing upon the traditions of depth psychology and humanistic